diego9627/blog-diegoroque/content/post/feb-17-2018-notes.md

 Thus we can renormalize in each point according to the k-th nearest.
 Essentially, we create a distance/metric per point.
 Now we the problem is that these metrics can be very inconscistent.
 Hence we have to convert them into global structure.
 Here we use fuzzy simplicial sets.

+What follows is basically Spivak's paper rewritten.
+Except that he focuses on finite versions of those categories.

+Thus to handle incompatible metric spaces, we translate each metric into a fuzzy simplicial set.
+By adjointness, this preserves the metric information.
+To homogenize/normalize/ ironing out incompatibilities of the fuzzy simplicial sets, we can take fuzzy unions.
+We get a single fuzzy set, which should have the relevant information.

+In particular, if we were to have another data set and apply the same procedure, we will end up with another fuzzy simplicial set.
+This means we have two fuzzy simplicial sets, so if we can compare them and get a comparison of the metrics.
+Hence if we were to find an appropiate (low-dimensional) alternative, we would find a reduction in dimentionality.

+To compare two fuzzy sets, we define a cross entropy on classical fuzzy sets and translate "categorical" fuzzy sets to classical.
+Finally we can use stochastic gradient descent to find the ideal dimensionality reduction.

+Then stuff to implement this nicely.

+The results are that UMAP is comparable with tSNE when reducing to two/three dimentions.
+UMAP is way faster, single threaded python is faster than single threaded optimized C++ tSNE.
+It has better asymptotic performance in general.